brbbrb/Project-4/README.md

 ## **Goal** 🏁
-To predict whether the customer will default on their credit card payment next month.
+To predict whether a credit card applicant will be approved or denied.

 ## **Motivation** 💰